saracasao/Pedestrian_Environment/README.md

  ## Requirements

- The project has been test in Ubuntu 20.04.
+ The project has been tested in Ubuntu 20.04.
  - Unreal Engine 4.27
  - AirSim 1.7